 Through a variety of gift planning options, the Foundation can be a resource for you and your clients when developing bequests, establishing donor-advised funds, and selecting the best giving instrument.
 The Community Foundation makes good financial sense for your clients.
 Some of our advantages include:

-Substantial Tax Savings.
-Because our community foundation is a non-profit, tax-exempt 501(c)(3) charitable organization, all gifts to it are tax deductible to the maximum extent allowed by law.
+Tax Savings.
+Because the Community Foundation is a non-profit, tax-exempt 501(c)(3) charitable organization, all gifts to it are tax deductible to the maximum extent allowed by law.

 Professional Stewardship of Assets.
 Preserving and growing charitable dollars to meet the ever-changing needs of communities is our goal.
 Regular performance monitors, a diversified investment portfolio that minimizes market risk, annual audits, independent counsel, and utilizing the latest accounting software systems are just some of the ways the Community Foundation demonstrates the highest levels of professional financial stewardship.